-An epidermal naevus (American spelling nevus) is due to an overgrowth of the epidermis (upper layers of the skin).
+An epidermal naevus is due to an overgrowth of the epidermis.
 Lesions are present at birth (50%) or develop during childhood (mostly in the first year of life).
-The abnormality arises from a defect in the ectoderm.
-This is the outer layer of the embryo that gives rise to epidermis and neural tissue.
+The abnormality arises from a defect in the ectoderm, the outer layer of the embryo that gives rise to epidermis and neural tissue.

 The skin lesions most often referred to as epidermal naevi are due to an overgrowth of keratinocytes (horny skin cells).

 There are two copies of every gene, one derived from the individual's mother and the other from their father.
 It is thought that there are two populations of skin cells, containing either the mother's genes or the father's genes (mosaicism).
-If one of these populations of skin cells is abnormal it results in localised areas of thickened skin.
-Luckily, epidermal naevi very rarely affect more than one member of the family.
-Mutations have been detected in FGFR3, PIK3CA and HRAS in epidermal naevi.
+If one of these populations of skin cells is abnormal, it may result in a localised area of thickened skin, an epidermal naevus.
+Epidermal naevi very rarely affect more than one member of the family.
+Mutations have been detected in FGFR3, PIK3CA and HRAS.

 Epidermal naevi are distributed along the lines of Blashko.
 These lines are the tracks taken by groups of genetically identical cells in the developing embryo.
 Skin cells that have the active abnormal gene spread out to form the epidermal naevus, whereas the remaining skin cells form the other areas of apparently normal skin.

-The ATP2A2 gene abnormality that arises in Darier disease has been detected in the affected cells of a patient with acantholytic epidermal naevus, so this type may be a mosaic form of Darier disease.
+The ATP2A2 gene abnormality that arises in Darier disease has been detected in the affected cells of a patient with acantholytic epidermal naevus so that this type may be a mosaic form of Darier disease.
 Linear porokeratosis may be a mosaic form of disseminated superficial actinic porokeratosis.

-Epidermal naevi usually arise on the trunk and limbs, and are uncommon on the face or scalp.
-The majority are linear epidermal naevi, i.e. they form a line, usually just on one side of the body (unilateral).
-When they first appear at birth or in infancy they are flat tan or brown marks but as the child ages they become thickened and often warty.
+An epidermal naevus usually arises on the trunk and limbs and is uncommon on the face or scalp.
+The majority are linear epidermal naevi — they form a line, usually just on one side of the body (unilateral, also known as naevus unis lateralis).
+When they first appear at birth or in infancy, they are flat tan or brown marks, but as the child ages, they become thickened and often warty.
 The naevus may also become more extensive for a few years.

-The epidermal naevus syndromes refer to the association of an epidermal naevus with abnormalities in other organ systems derived from the embryonic ectoderm.
+The epidermal naevus syndromes refer to the association of a keratinocytic or organoid epidermal naevus with abnormalities in other organ systems derived from the embryonic ectoderm.
 These syndromes may involve the eyes, bones or nervous system.
 Many specific syndromes have been described.

 There is no real effective medical treatment for epidermal naevi.
-Topical calcipotriol may reduce the wartiness in some cases.
+Topical calcipotriol may reduce the thickness of the skin in some cases.
 If necessary, laser or surgical removal of naevi may be performed.